pingcap/docs-cn/v2.1/reference/tools/tidb-binlog/deploy.md

         # Drainer compresses the data when it gets the binlog from Pump.
 The value can be "gzip".
 If it is not configured, it will not be compressed
         # compressor = "gzip"

+        # [security]
+        # This section is generally commented out if no special security settings are required.
+        # The file path containing a list of trusted SSL CAs connected to the cluster.
+        # ssl-ca = "/path/to/ca.pem"
+        # The path to the X509 certificate in PEM format that is connected to the cluster.
+        # ssl-cert = "/path/to/pump.pem"
+        # The path to the X509 key in PEM format that is connected to the cluster.
+        # ssl-key = "/path/to/pump-key.pem"

         # Syncer Configuration
         [syncer]
         # If the item is set, the sql-mode will be used to parse the DDL statement.
+        # If the downstream database is MySQL or TiDB, then the downstream sql-mode
+        # is also set to this value.
         # sql-mode = "STRICT_TRANS_TABLES,NO_ENGINE_SUBSTITUTION"

-        # the number of SQL statements of a transaction that are output to the downstream database (20 by default)
+        # the number of SQL statements of a transaction that are output to the downstream database ("20" by default)
         txn-batch = 20

         # the number of the concurrency of the downstream for replication.
 The bigger the value,
-        # the better throughput performance of the concurrency (16 by default)
+        # the better throughput performance of the concurrency ("16" by default)
         worker-count = 16

         # whether to disable the SQL feature of splitting a single binlog file.
 If it is set to "true",